Can I Sue My Landlord For Roaches In My Apartment?

 WHAT CONSTITUTES A ROACH INFESTATION?

-A roach infestation refers to the presence of a significant population of roaches within a residential.
+A roach infestation refers to the presence of a significant population of roaches within a residence.
 It’s not just about spotting a single roach; rather, it involves a sustainable breeding population that continually multiplies and expands.
 These pests are typically attracted to food sources, warmth, and moisture, all common in human habitation.
-Moreover, roaches are known for their rapid reproduction, meaning even a small unnoticed population can explode into a full blown infestation in a matter of weeks.
+Moreover, roaches are known for their rapid reproduction, meaning even a small unnoticed population can explode into a full-blown infestation in a matter of weeks.

 SIGNS OF A ROACH INFESTATION